An Exploration of the Equation of State Dependence of Core-Collapse Supernova Explosion Outcomes and Signatures: Explosion Energy and Kicks

 \section{Explosion Energy and Kicks}

 The final gravitational mass of the residues of collapse for the two models are 1.242 $M_{\odot}$ and 1.259 $M_{\odot}$ for the SFHo and DD2, respectively (see Table \ref{tab:main}).
-The corresponding final gravitational mass for the same progenitor published in \citet{burrows_correlations_2024} (using the SFHo EOS) was 1.238 $M_{\odot}$.
+The corresponding final gravitational mass for the same progenitor (model 9b) published in \citet{burrows_correlations_2024} (using the SFHo EOS) was 1.238 $M_{\odot}$. \adam{The very slight difference between the residual mass of the current and the previous (9b) 9-$M_{\odot}$ model is likely due to the chaos in turbulent flow, which is both numerical and physical.} \adam{The greater residual mass of the DD2 model reflects the longer delay to explosion and the greater degree of subsequent accretion for its weaker explosion. \footnote{\adam{Further discussion of the features of models 9a and 9b can be found in \S\ref{nucleo}.}}}

-One of the most interesting differences between these two EOS models is the asymptotic explosion energy.
-This is not the ``diagnostic" energy sometimes quoted, but the total final energy at ``infinity," including the binding energy of the outer mantle not on the computational grid.
+One of the most interesting differences between these two EOS models is the asymptotic explosion energy. \newadam{The explosion energy includes the kinetic, thermal, and gravitational energies of the ejected matter.
+Specifically, it is calculated as the sum of $\varepsilon + \frac{1}{2}v^2 + \phi$ over all the matter with a positive value of this quantity exterior to 1000 km.
+The recombination energy and binding energy of the overburden mantle outside the computational grid are also included.
+At the end of the simulation this is the actual explosion energy at infinity.} This is not the ``diagnostic" energy sometimes quoted, but the total final energy at ``infinity," including the binding energy of the outer mantle not on the computational grid.
 Figure \ref{fig:energy} shows its development to the end of the simulations, at which point its residual change is quite small.
 Note that the energy starts negative due to the negative mantle binding energy but soon becomes positive due to neutrino heating after the onset of the explosion.
 The neutrino heating before the explosion is irrelevant to the final explosion energy \citep{burrows:95}.
 We see that the explosion energy for the SFHo EOS ($\sim$0.123 B [$\equiv$ 10$^{51}$ ergs) is $\sim$50\% larger than that for the DD2 EOS ($\sim$0.08 B)\footnote{Curiously, the explosion energies scale very approximately as the square of the final central density.
 The direction of the scaling makes sense, but we can as yet discern no clear physical argument for such a relationship.}.
-We comment that, unlike the models published in \citet{burrows_correlations_2024}, the models of this paper were collapsed in 3D (not 1D).
-Given this, small numerical perturbations were allowed more time to grow during collapse.
-The upshot is slightly larger seeds post-bounce for the neutrino-driven convective instability, resulting in a quicker explosion.
-The magnitude of these seed perturbations in fractional mass density interior to the stalled shock just $\sim$1 millisecond (ms) after bounce was $\sim$0.9\% RMS and 3\% maximum.
-This is the origin of the difference with the explosion energy of the 9b model published in \citet{burrows_correlations_2024} (0.095 B [$\equiv\ 10^{51}$ ergs]) and why it resembles that of the 9a model (0.111 B), for which initial seed perturbations were imposed.